 Wendy Nikel is a speculative fiction author with a degree in elementary education, a fondness for road trips, and a terrible habit of forgetting where she’s left her cup of tea.
 Her short fiction has been published in Fantastic Stories of the Imagination, Daily Science Fiction, Nature: Futures, and elsewhere.
 Her time travel novella series, beginning with The Continuum, is available from World Weaver Press.
 For more info, visit wendynikel.com

-Beth Goder works as an archivist, processing the historical papers of economists, scientists, and other interesting folks.
-Her fiction has appeared in venues such as Escape Pod, Fireside, and Flash Fiction Online.
-You can find her online at http://www.bethgoder.com.
+Beth Goder works as an archivist, processing the papers of economists, scientists, and other interesting folks.
+Her fiction has appeared in venues such as Escape Pod, Analog, Clarkesworld, Nature, and Horton’s The Year’s Best Science Fiction & Fantasy.
+You can find her online at http://www.bethgoder.com

 Micah Hyatt’s short fiction has appeared in Deep Magic Magazine, Little Blue Marble, and Daily Science Fiction.
 His favorite books are those that take him to fantastic new places and show underdogs overcoming their difficulties.
 He is a graduate of Seton Hill University’s Writing Popular Fiction MFA program.
 You can find him @MicahJHyatt on Facebook and Twitter.